-The Risk Management Committee looks into the monitoring and reviewing of the risk management plan and such other functions, as it may deem fit and such function specifically covers cyber security.
+The terms of reference of Risk Management Committee includes monitoring and reviewing of the risk management plan and such other functions, as it may deem fit and such function specifically covers cyber security.

 Pursuant to the provisions of the Act, a statement indicating development and implementation of a risk management policy for the Company including identification therein of elements of risk, if any, which in the opinion of the Board may threaten the existence of the Company have also been dealt with in the Board's Report.